Start your business

-In Idaho, a DBA name is a name which a business may operate under but differs from a business’s full legally registered name.
+In Idaho, a DBA name is a name that a business may operate under but differs from a business’s full legally registered name.
 There are many reasons a business might want a DBA name, including being able to shorten their name or leave off designators, such as “LLC,” or to distinguish different parts of their business by operating them under different associated names.

 The descriptor “DBA” goes by different names in different states.
 Some states might call it a “fictitious name” or a “trade name,” for example.
 In Idaho, it tends to be referred to as an “assumed business name.”